Backpacking Africa: Overland Travel from South Africa to Tanzania

 Kasane, Botswana is the gateway to Chobe National Park, renowned for its elephant population.
 Take a sunset cruise along the Chobe river for just 200BWP ($20).
 I saw many elephants grazing on an island, just a few metres away from the boat and too many hippos to count.
 This experience was one of the highlights of my entire trip and ended up being one of the cheapest!

-Option: If you have more time, head South to explore untouched nature at Botswana’s Okavango Delta.
+Option: If you have more time, head South to explore Botswana’s Okavango Delta.

 Zimbabwe (Week 3)